vic-ma/howtodismantle.github.io/_posts/2023-07-11-MS-Graph-Send-messages-to-Teams-group.md

 tags: msgraph
 image: /assets/2023-07-11/title.png
 ---
 Teams is one of the ultimate communication tools in companies.
-This article explains how to send a Teams message from a Peakboard application ny using the MA Graph API.
+This article explains how to send a Teams message from a Peakboard application by using the MS Graph API.

 Please make sure to read through the basics of using MS Graph API in Peakboard: [MS Graph API - Understand the basis and get started]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %})

 # Finding the group

 Later on, we will use an API call to send the message to Teams.
-For this, we need to know the ID of the group and the ID of the channel whre the message should be posted in.
-The easiest way to get these is to use the Graph Explorer.
+For this, we need to know the ID of the group and the ID of the channel wehre the message should be posted in.
+The easiest way to get these, is to use the Graph Explorer.
 So first call this URL to get a list and metadata of all available teams / groups:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/groups
 {% endhighlight %}

-Here's the answer from the Graph Explorer:
+Here's the answer from the Graph Explorer.
+The ID is the first element of each list entry.

 ![image](/assets/2023-07-11/010.png)